 ERP data visibility: The overlooked secret to customer satisfaction

-Customer data is valuable, so it’s no surprise that organisations guard it zealously.
+Customer data is valuable, so it’s no surprise that organizations guard it zealously.
 Key details – including customer contact information, order history, specifications, pricing, discounting, and payment practices – require secure and confidential management.
 But here’s the conundrum.
-While this information must be protected, it must also be available to many different parts of the organisation, for a variety of different purposes.
-If some teams are making decisions that affect the customer without seeing the complete picture, how can the organisation deliver a high degree of customer satisfaction?
+While this information must be protected, it must also be available to many different parts of the organization, for a variety of different purposes.
+If some teams are making decisions that affect the customer without seeing the complete picture, how can the organization deliver a high degree of customer satisfaction?

 Challenges with information silos to data visibility